 Professor Simon Eliot

-Professor Simon Eliot (Chair) FRHistS is Professor Emeritus of the History of the Book and Senior Research Fellow at the Institute of English Studies, University of London.
-He was involved in founding the Reading Experience Database (RED); the Society for the History of Authorship, Reading, and Publishing (SHARP); and London Rare Books School.
+Professor Simon Eliot FRHistS is Professor Emeritus of the History of the Book and Senior Research Fellow at the Institute of English Studies, University of London.
+He was involved in founding the Reading Experience Database (RED); the Society for the History of Authorship, Reading, and Publishing (SHARP); and London Rare Books School (LRBS).
 He has published on quantitative book history, publishing history, history of lighting, and library history.
-He is General Editor of the new four-volume History of Oxford University Press (2013-17); and has recently directed a project on the communication history of the Ministry of Information 1939-46.
+He was General Editor of the four-volume History of Oxford University Press (2013-17); and has recently directed a project on the communication history of the Ministry of Information 1939-46.

 Mr Edward Maggs